Weeks per Term

 This university is located in Québec City, Canada.
 To learn more about this city and country, please visit:

 Université Laval has been a pioneer in program assessment and strategic planning, and remains at the vanguard of the internationalization of teaching and research.
-As of fall 2004, Université Laval has over 350 programs at both the undergraduate and graduate levels, and 38,000 students.
+Université Laval has over 350 programs at both the undergraduate and graduate levels, and 38,000 students.
 23% of those are at the graduate level.
 Finally, Université Laval attracts yearly more than 2,000 foreign students, and has close to 1,000 out-of-province Canadian students.

 FSA's accreditation by the Association to Advance Collegiate Schools of Business attests to its high international rating, placing it alongside Harvard, Stanford and Wharton.